 My 2nd grader brought home a sealed envelope the other day.
 Inside was a report card.
 Delving back into the depths of my aging mind, I recalled how excited I used to feel on report card days.
 And so I opened the envelope with happy expectancy.
 Slowly, like Ryan Seacrest on finale night of American Idol, I drew the crisp white results out.
 Gazing down the lengthy columns, my eyes halted at a letter.
 The letter “C.”

-Muffle a gasp of horror, I turned away slightly to try and hide my look of utter disapproval.
+Muffling a gasp of horror, I turned away slightly trying to hide my look of utter disapproval.
 A “C”?
 What on earth is that letter doing on MY child’s report card?
 WE DON’T DO “C’s” in this house!
 WE are not AVERAGE people!

 Then I caught a glimpse of his face.
 That second grader of mine, with his disheveled hair, and quirky smile with only half a set of teeth.
 His eyes seeking information, seeking approval.
 Seeking love.